 Monitor and Control Risks

-You have identified risks, analyzed them and made a plan to manage them.
-Now your project is started, and you have to keep looking for these risks and control them when they happen.
+You have identified risks, analyzed them, and made a plan to manage them.
+Now that your project has started, you have to keep looking for these risks and control them when they occur.

-This was a brief of project risk management planning.
-In this blog post I have tried to cover some basics of Risk Management Plan.
+This was a brief summary of project risk management planning.

 Let me know if you have anything to add or need some discussion.